iharres/CSCI321_Project/README.md

-# BrickFolio — LEGO Portfolio & Financial Tracking
+# BrickWallet — LEGO Portfolio & Financial Tracking

 Track the value of your LEGO collection the way you'd track a stock portfolio — real-time pricing, condition-aware valuations, and gains/losses at a glance.